eoinkelly/rails-relationship-examples/GUIDE.src.md

 The bidirectional relationship

-    Golf {1..N} to {0..1} Hotel
+    Gopher {1..N} to {0..1} Hotel

 does not, on its own, tell you how deletions should be handled.
 You need to choose that as part of your implementation.

 * try to delete a Hotel
-  * it must have at least 1 golf associated
+  * it must have at least 1 gopher associated
-  * but we can just nullify the golf side because golf can have 0 hotel
+  * but we can just nullify the gopher side because gopher can have 0 hotel
-* try to delete a Golf
+* try to delete a Gopher
   * it might have a hotel
-  * deleting the golf might mean that the Hotel goes down to having 0 golf which is forbidden
+  * deleting the gopher might mean that the Hotel goes down to having 0 gopher which is forbidden

-To implement a DB constraint to prevent leaving a Hotel with 0 Golf when you delete a Golf, we would need a constraint on `golves.hotel_id` where every row in `hotels` must appear at least once in `golves.hotel_id`. this would require a postgres `CHECK CONSTRAINT` which can look beyond the current row which isn't supported so this is impossible.
+To implement a DB constraint to prevent leaving a Hotel with 0 Gopher when you delete a Gopher, we would need a constraint on `gophers.hotel_id` where every row in `hotels` must appear at least once in `gophers.hotel_id`. this would require a postgres `CHECK CONSTRAINT` which can look beyond the current row which isn't supported so this is impossible.

 Rails validations won't work because our starting point is valid data saved in the DB - it's the deletion that creates invalid data